Camilla Joins Forces With Fergie To ‘Destabilize’ Royal Family: Can ‘Blood Princesses’ Get Privileges Again?

 — Cass (@cazgirn) August 9, 2017

 Do you think that the new alliance between Fergie and Camilla will result in the blood princesses Beatrice and Eugenie regaining their royal privileges?
 Do you think Camilla and Fergie are right in wanting to “destabilize” the royal family?
 Do you believe that William and Catherine will become king and queen?
-Share your expertise, opinions and feelings below!
+Share your expertise, opinions, and feelings below!

 [Featured Image by Matt Cardy/Getty Images]